RobertoNeglia/MultigridSolver/Notes.md

     static double
     norm(const Vector<T> &a) {
 ```
 A static function is visible only in the translation unit that defines it.
 But this is a function template in a header file.
-I do not understand
+I do not understand the point of making it static.
-the point of making it static.
+Moreover, you are performing a reduction operator, so either you make the update atomic, or you specify `reduction(+:n)` in the pragma.